tdody/StyleYourArt/README.md

 ## Objectives

 The goals of this project are defined as follows:
-1. Build an image classified to identify the style of a painting.
+1. Build an image classifier to identify the style of a painting.
 2. The final product must be web-based and allow the users their own pictures.
-3. The final API will also includes logs (training and prediction) to ensure continuous monitoring of the project.
+3. The final API will present the results of the prediction (plot) and suggest additional information to the user (similar paintings, famous artists)

 ## Data